Honeymoon in Morocco:

 Merzouga:

-Merzouga is another location where you can see the most romantic sunset of your life.
+Merzouga is another location where you can enjoy the most of your honeymoon in Morocco.
 It is the only city in northeastern Morocco that is next to the world’s highest desert, the Sahara.
 Many hotels are situated on the outskirts of town.
 At sunrise or sunset, you can stroll out of your room and see the light orange sand dunes.
 But be cautious not to go too far on your own.
 After all, it’s easy to get carried away with each other and forget your way back.

 The desert offers a variety of activities, including ATV races, buggies, and sandboarding.
 The most romantic choice, of all, is a camel ride in which you are alone with the desert and silence.
 Furthermore, almost every hotel owner has his own camel caravan, and we will happily assist you on this trip.